 In the short SlideShare below, we provide 10 examples of discrimination that are illegal in California.
 Some of these types of discrimination are illegal under federal law, but California has added protected classes to increase fairness in the workplace.
 If you have been the victim of one of these or any other type of workplace discrimination, we encourage you to call us at 855-711-4933 to schedule a free consultation and learn how the employment lawyers at Kirtland & Packard can help.

-Kirtland & Packard is an employment law and personal injury law firm serving all of California with offices in the Los Angeles and San Francisco areas.
+Kirtland & Packard is an employment law and personal injury law firm serving all of California with offices in the South Bay and San Francisco areas.